alex-windett/alex-windett.github.io/_posts/2015-11-18-looping-with-sass.markdown

 }
 {% endhighlight %}

-Next I worked on intergrating this mixin with all the different possible colour varitions I would need, so I created placeholders for each of the different color zones that I needed consisting only of the mixin above and parsing it a color.
+Next I worked on intergrating this mixin with all the different possible color varitions I would need, so I created placeholders for each of the different color zones that I needed consisting only of the mixin above and parsing it a color.
 I ended up having almost 100 lines similar to this but with different colors.

 {% highlight sass %}
 %zone-blue {
-    @include zone-color(blue);
+    @include zone-color($blue);
 }
 {% endhighlight %}